jito-foundation/ncn-template/simulation-test-detailed-guide.md

 fixture.add_epoch_state_for_test_ncn(&test_ncn).await?;
 ```

-The epoch state serves as the control center for the current consensus cycle:
+This step initializes the **Epoch State** for the current consensus cycle:

-- It creates an `EpochState` account tied to the specific NCN and epoch
+- It creates an `EpochState` account tied to the specific NCN and epoch.
-- This account tracks the progress through each stage of the consensus cycle
+- This account tracks the progress through each stage of the consensus cycle.
-- It maintains flags for each phase (weight setting, snapshot taking, voting, closing)
+- It maintains flags for each phase (weight setting, snapshot taking, voting, closing).
-- The epoch state provides protection against out-of-sequence operations
+- The epoch state provides protection against out-of-sequence operations.
-- It stores metadata like the current epoch, slot information, and participant counts
+- It stores metadata like the current epoch, slot information, and participant counts.

-Once initialized, the epoch state becomes the authoritative record of where the system is in the voting process, preventing operations from happening out of order or in duplicate.
+Once initialized, the `EpochState` account becomes the authoritative record of where the system is in the voting process, preventing operations from happening out of order or in duplicate.

+you can take a look at the epoch state struct [here](#epochaccountstatus)

 #### 6.2 Weight Table Initialization and Population